0xfps/fps8k/README.md

 - 👨🏾‍🦱 My name is Anthony Nnaemeka. **Gender:** Male, **Pronouns:** He/Him.

-- 💻 I started my programming journey in August 2018, with web development, starting with the frontend HTML, CSS, then Javascript and backend PHP and MySQL, then finally, Bootstrap.
+- 💻 I started my programming journey with web development, starting with the frontend HTML, CSS, then Javascript and backend PHP and MySQL, then finally, Bootstrap.

 - 🧠📝 I am a voracious learner and writer of Smart Contracts, deployable on the Ethereum network, and so far I have learnt a whole lot.
 My repository <a href='https://github.com/fps8k/my-solidity' target="_blank" rel="noopener noreferrer">`my-solidity`</a> has been a compilation of all the major and minor smart contracts I've written.
 And I have also forked a lot of repos that I read and learn their Smart Contract codes.